MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/add-users/delete-a-user.md

 1. In the admin center, go to the **Billing** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=842054" target="_blank">Your products</a> page.
 If you don't see this option, you aren't a global admin or billing admin, and can't do this step.

-2. On the **Products** tab, select the subscription for which you want to remove licenses.
+2. On the **Products** tab, select the subscription that you want to remove licenses for.

 3. On the subscription details page, select **Remove licenses**.